What happens on the day of a LAMDA exam

 As soon as you arrive in the centre, go to the registration desk and tell them who you are and what exam you are taking.

 Once you are signed in, you will be asked to wait.
-Take a seat.
-Go over your pieces again, or just relax.
+Take a seat and go over your pieces again, or just relax.

 When your examiner is ready for you, a steward will call your name.
 They will take you to the room where you will be doing your exam and introduce you to the examiner.